 A shoulder replacement is when the joint surface of the shoulder is replaced by artificial bearings.
-People may have heard of a total hip replacement or total knee replacement, a shoulder replacement is similar.
-The ball of the shoulder is replaced with a new ball and the socket of the shoulder is replaced with a new socket and these two bearings glide upon each other to lubricate and protect the bones from rubbing against each other, thus usually giving more movement and certainly less pain.
+It’s similar to a total hip replacement or total knee replacement.During a shoulder replacement we replace the ball and socket of the shoulder.
+These two new bearings glide upon each other to lubricate and protect the bones from rubbing against each other.
+That usually improves your shoulder movements and reduces your pain.

-A reverse shoulder replacement, as the name suggests, is where the implants are reversed; the ball is placed where the socket is and the socket is placed where the ball is.
+In a reverse shoulder replacement, the implants are reversed.
+The ball is placed where the socket should be and the socket is placed where the ball would usually be.
 This leads to an unusual looking x-ray and certainly is a unique design.

-The initial concept was developed in France over thirty years ago but has only been well adopted over the last fifteen years.
+The initial concept was developed over thirty years ago but has only been well adopted over the last fifteen years.
+These can perform well.

-Are the protocols any different for reverse or anatomic shoulder replacement?
+Are the protocols any different for reverse or anatomic shoulder replacements?

 No, they are not different, both are shoulder replacements: